DROP is available on bioconda .

 Initialize a project¶

-The demo project can be modified to be used for a new project.
+The config and sample annotation files from the demo project can be modified to be used for a new project.

 Alternatively, a new DROP project can be set up using